joyrexus/notes/sewanee/field-research.md

 ESS maintains a database of all existing projects on the Domain and administers an approval process for reviewing new project requests.

+The [Landscape Analysis Lab](http://www.sewanee.edu/offices/oess/landscape-analysis-lab/) (LAL) at Sewanee supports geospatial science education and
+Domain research.
+The LAL is responsible for [developing and managing datasets relevant to Domain research](http://lal.sewanee.edu/digitaldomain).

 ---

 > April 2015